Chinese Food Recipes and Cooking

 8. Slice the strips and serve hot.
 Makes 6 servings or up to 10 when served with other dishes.

-Chinese Pork Recipes
+Chinese Pork Recipe

 GO TO TOP